 “I’m on the street nine years and I never cut myself,” Wilmer said.
 “I don’t like to do that.
 We don’t have the same philosophy, Petter and I. He likes to cut himself, I do not.
 We think differently.”

 (A police officer explained that an injured arrestee must be taken to a hospital, which requires hours of paperwork.
 If an arresting officer is near the end of his shift, he may not want to pursue such lengthy formalities.)

-Petter and Wilmer are opportunists, pirañas grown into hardened thieves.
+Petter and Wilmer, pickpockets in Lima, are opportunists, pirañas grown into hardened thieves.
 Petter thinks nothing of threatening his victims with a knife.
 I don’t know if he ever has or would use it.
 The boys’ main operative is speed.

 “We wait at the bus stops and look for someone with a good watch, or something else to take.
 We wait until the bus doors are ready to close then grab it and run.
 And sometimes we grab things through the open windows of the bus.
 We reach inside and grab cellphones, watches, glasses, purses, anything.”

 Opportunists look for sure bets, for temptations, for the fat wallet protruding from a back pocket “like a gift,” as a pickpocket in Prague told me.
 “We call it …˜the other man’s pocket,’” a Russian thief revealed; “the sucker pocket,” said another.
 “Tourists make it too easy,” complained a man in Prague whose family members were admitted thieves.

 Excerpt from Travel Advisory: How to Avoid Thefts, Cons, and Street Scams